Connecticut IOLTA Compliance: Trust Account Rules & Requirements

 What rule governs IOLTA trust accounts in Connecticut?

 Connecticut IOLTA trust accounts are governed by Connecticut Rules of Professional Conduct Rule 1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Connecticut IOLTA program.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Connecticut IOLTA program.

 How often must Connecticut attorneys reconcile their IOLTA accounts?